Quizlet logo in blue.

 • Feedback lacks depth and guidance for students, making it difficult for students to find areas to improve

-Test Mode: weak feedback post-testing
+Test Mode: Weak feedback & progress

 • Incorrect answers aren’t explained, preventing students from understanding their mistakes